 Did you know?

-She is the only woman to be honored as a Barbadian National Hero, no doubt for her courageous fight against oppression and social injustice, against all odds.
+She is the only woman to be honoured as a Barbadian National Hero, no doubt for her courageous fight against oppression and social injustice, against all the odds.